mablack/cordova-diagnostic-plugin/README.md

 Indicates the current setting of notification types for the app in the Settings app.

-Note: on iOS 8+, if "Allow Notifications" switch is OFF, all types will be returned as disabled.
+Note: if "Allow Notifications" switch is OFF, all types will be returned as disabled.

     cordova.plugins.diagnostic.getRemoteNotificationTypes(successCallback, errorCallback);